Practical and specific

 Advertising independence

 Advertising, affiliate opportunities, or sponsored placements do not decide whether a safety warning appears in an article.
-When behavior may involve biting, child safety, severe anxiety, resource guarding, or sudden change, the page should say so clearly.
+If the safer answer is to pause and get help, the article should say that plainly.

 Updates

-Core articles are reviewed periodically for clarity, safety, search intent, and consistency with humane dog training standards.
+Core articles are reviewed periodically for clarity, safety, reader usefulness, and consistency with humane dog training standards.

 See also the Advertising Policy and Safety Note.